waggle-sensor/waggle-docs/docs/tutorials/accessing-data.md

 ## Restricted access files

-Some of our nodes are deployed in public way and certain data (e.g. images) need written acceptance of a data-usage agreement to access them.
+While almost all Sage data is open, some types of data requires a written Data Use Agreement for access.
+This includes raw image and audio data taken from certain locations.
 Please [contact us](mailto:support@sagecontinuum.org) if you are interested in access.
 The sensor log (see Query API) contains references to both restricted and unrestricted files.
 Downloading restricted files without authorization will return a `401 Unauthorized`.

-## Data bundles
+## Data Bundles

-**Data bundles** are static collections of sensor data which includes all metadata needed to understand how the data was generated.
-Data bundles are targeted at scientists that want to be able to cite data they used in their publications.
+**Data Bundles** provide sensor data and associated metadata in a single, large, downloadable file.
+Soon, each Data Bundle available for download will have a DOI that can be used for publication citations.

-Data bundles will eventually be provided through the Sage Commons web portal.
-In the mean time, data from Sage Beta is begin compiled nightly in [this archive](https://web.lcrc.anl.gov/public/waggle/sagedata/SAGE-Data.tar).
+Data Bundles are compiled nightly and may be downloaded in [this archive](https://web.lcrc.anl.gov/public/waggle/sagedata/SAGE-Data.tar).

 ## Query API